 (7) The mine operator shall prepare down-hole logs for each well.
 Logs shall consist of a caliper survey, a bond log if appropriate, a deviation survey, and a gamma survey for determining the top, bottom, and thickness of all coal seams down to the coal seam to be mined or the lowest mineable coal seam, whichever is lower, potential hydrocarbon producing strata, and the location of any existing bridge plug.
-In addition, a journal shall be maintained describing: the depth of each material encountered; the nature of each material encountered; bit size and type used to drill each portion of the hole; length and type of each material used to plug the well; length of casing(s) removed, perforated or ripped, or left in place; any sections where casing was cut or milled; and other pertinent information concerning cleaning and sealing the well.
+In addition, a log shall be maintained describing: the depth of each material encountered; the nature of each material encountered; bit size and type used to drill each portion of the hole; length and type of each material used to plug the well; length of casings removed, perforated or ripped, or left in place; any sections where casing was cut or milled; and other pertinent information concerning cleaning and sealing the well.
 Invoices, work-orders, and other records relating to all work on the well shall be maintained as part of this journal and provided to MSHA upon request.

 (8) The mine operator shall make a diligent effort to remove the casing down to the arrowset packer installed just above the "kick off point" (where the well transitions from vertical to horizontal).
-If all of the vertical casing above the existing packer can be removed, the mine operator shall prepare the well for plugging and use seals described below.
-MSHA may retain the right to review and direct the mine operator's sealing protocol, in the event geologic or well conditions require further measures.
+If the entire vertical casing above the existing packer can be removed, the mine operator shall prepare the well for plugging and use seals described in section (b)(10).

-(9) If the District Manager concludes that the completely cleaned-out well is emitting excessive amounts of gas, the mine operator must place additional mechanical bridge plugs in the well.
+(9) If the District Manager concludes that the completely cleaned-out well is emitting excessive amounts of gas, the mine operator shall place additional mechanical bridge plugs in the well.

-(10) The mechanical bridge plug must be placed in a competent stratum at least 400 feet below the base of the lowest mineable coal seam, but above the top of the uppermost hydrocarbonproducing stratum, unless the District Manager requires a greater distance based on his judgment that it is required due to the geological strata or the pressure within the well.
-The mine operator shall provide the District Manager with all information he possesses concerning the geological nature of the strata and the pressure of the well.
+(10) The mechanical bridge plug shall be placed in a competent stratum at least 400 feet below the base of the lowest mineable coal seam, but above the top of the uppermost hydrocarbonproducing stratum, unless the District Manager requires a greater distance based on the geological strata or the pressure within the well.
+The mine operator shall provide the District Manager with all information they possess concerning the geological nature of the strata and the pressure of the well.
 If it is not possible to set a mechanical bridge plug, an appropriately sized packer may be used.
 The mine operator shall document what has been done to "kill the well" and plug the hydrocarbon producing strata.

-(11) If the upper-most hydrocarbon-producing stratum is within 300 feet of the base of the Pittsburgh #8 coal seam, the mine operator shall properly place mechanical bridge plugs as described above in section (b) to isolate the hydrocarbon-producing stratum from the expanding cement plug.
+(11) If the upper-most hydrocarbon-producing stratum is within 300 feet of the base of the coal seam, the mine operator shall properly place mechanical bridge plugs as described in section (b)(10) to isolate the hydrocarbon-producing stratum from the expanding cement plug.

-(12) The mine operator shall place a minimum of 400 feet of expanding cement below the Pittsburgh #8 coal seam, unless the District Manager requires a greater distance based on his judgment that it is required due to the geological strata or due to the pressure within the well.
+(12) The mine operator shall place a minimum of 400 feet of expanding cement below the coal seam, unless the District Manager requires a greater distance based the geological strata or to the pressure within the well.

-(c) The petitioner proposes to use the following mandatory procedures for plugging the Ester Clark 1H and 3H Gas Wells to the surface, after completely cleaning out the well.
+(c) The following mandatory procedures shall be followed for plugging the Jones 2H and 3H gas wells to the surface, after completely cleaning out the well:

-(1) Cement is specified to be used as

-a plugging material.
+(1) Cement shall be used as a plugging material.